 Many Worker Co-operatives in Canada are working toward sustainability and climate justice.
-The list includes Sustainability Solutions Group, la Forêt d'Arden, EnerGreen Builders, Sun Certified Builders, Aster Group Environmental Services, Vancouver Renewable Energy Co-op, and more.
+The list includes Sustainability Solutions Group, la Forêt d'Arden, EnerGreen Builders, Sun Certified Builders, Vancouver Renewable Energy Co-op, and more.
 Yuill Herbert, past CWCF Director and Principal of Sustainability Solutions Group, has stated, "The unique value proposition is that co-operatives, unlike many other models of enterprise, can enable the transition to a fossil fuel-free society while combating inequality, enhancing democracy and ensuring local involvement and control, thus simultaneously achieving different aspects of the sustainable development goals: a win-win-win solution."

-We strongly encourage the Government to implement the recommendations in CWCF's Climate Change Statement.7 These recommendations call on the Government, and others to focus on an integrated and cross-departmental regulatory approach to reducing greenhouse gas emissions.
+We strongly encourage the Government to implement the recommendations in CWCF's Climate Change Statement,8 calling on the Government to focus on an integrated approach to reducing greenhouse gas emissions.
+Further, investing in CWCF's Tenacity Works Fund would enable support to the development and growth of co-ops working in building retrofits, green building, renewable energy, etc.